Photo: Wikimedia Commons (CC BY-SA)

 Local Food & Drink

-Durban's food scene reflects its cultural diversity, with Indian cuisine taking center stage alongside traditional South African dishes and fresh seafood from the Indian Ocean.
-The city's Indian community has been here for over 150 years, and their culinary influence is deep and delicious.
+Durban's food scene reflects its rich diversity, with Indian cuisine taking center stage alongside South African dishes and fresh seafood from the Indian Ocean.

-Bunny chow is the dish you absolutely must try—it's Durban's signature contribution to world cuisine.
+Bunny chow is the dish you must try.
 This curry-in-bread creation was invented by Indian workers who needed a portable lunch.
-Order yours at Victoria Street Market or any number of Indian restaurants throughout the city.
-It comes as a quarter, half, or full loaf, and you can choose your curry filling—lamb, chicken, bean, or vegetable.
+Order yours at Victoria Street stalls or Indian restaurants throughout the city.
+A quarter-loaf bunny chow costs about $3-$5 (R50-R80).
 Eat it with your hands, using chunks of the scooped-out bread to mop up curry.

 Frequently Asked Questions